Call (619) 752-2217 for a FREE CONSULTATION

 If you have become an SUV roll-over statistic, call your San Diego roll-over accident lawyer without delay.
 While we understand that financial compensation does not repair the physical and mental pain caused by those at fault for your injury, it will ease your resulting economic burdens, including medical care, time lost from work, and any extended health issues arising from the negligence of others.

 Increased attention brought to bear on the safety issues shared by many older SUV models has driven manufacturers to make structural improvements in their product designs that will better protect occupants from serious injury or death during a roll-over incident.

 Improving vehicle roof strength can help an SUV meet or exceed national safety standards.
 In Insurance Institute for Highway Safety tests to determine compliance of mid-sized 2010 SUVs, results sanctioned 6 out of 11 models as having sufficient roof strength to meet the highest safety standards, one model as meeting acceptable standards and 5 as marginal.

 IIHS research indicates that a vehicle’s roof strength is a decisive factor in predicting SUV roll-over fatalities.
-Stronger roofs resist crushing during a roll-over, and help prevent passenger ejection as well, since an intact roof helps preserve the integrity of the vehicle’s doors and windows.
-This is a very important information, if you are going to buy a SUV ask your San Diego dealer for the safety test results.
+Stronger roofs resist crushing during a roll-over and help prevent passenger ejection as well since an intact roof helps preserve the integrity of the vehicle’s doors and windows.
+This is very important information, if you are going to buy an SUV ask your San Diego dealer for the safety test results.

 Consumers shopping for an SUV in San Diego should carefully review IIHS safety ratings to help inform their choice of the safest SUV that meets their family’s needs.
 However, since not all SUV drivers can afford to upgrade their vehicles each time new safety features are added, many remain at greater risk for roll-over accidents than drivers of cars or light-duty trucks.